brendanmarko/Duo/Race/README.md

 The aim of the *Race* project is to create a text-based game engine.
 The specific goals of the project consist of:
 * Creating a simple emulation of the carnival horse race game to test the engine
+	* Displaying information requires Pygame; easier to make the switch now than later
 * Extending the functionality of the game engine beyond a trivial game

 **Project Directory:**